Lion

 The Role of the Male

 The male animals hardly ever take part in hunting, but still have important tasks.
-They mark territory and defend it from invaders.
+They mark their territory and defend it from invaders.
 They also protect the offspring while the lionesses hunt.

 Life in a Pride